Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Problem and Proposed Solution

 \subsubsection{\textbf{Reactivity via Parallel and Selector Verification}}

 Unlike linear planners, our model encapsulates motion actions within a \texttt{Parallel} and \texttt{Selector} composite nodes, with a corresponding condition.
-Fo example, for a goal pose $\xi$, the motion subtree $\mathcal{T}_{move}$ is defined as:
+For example, for a goal pose $\xi$, the motion subtree $\mathcal{T}_{move}$ is defined as:

 This ensures motion and perceptual verification are evaluated concurrently, allowing the BT to succeed immediately upon meeting the physical threshold.